 When I am talking with clients about why their senior dog needs a dental procedure, it seems most are worried about two things—the anesthesia for the procedure and the fact that their dog may need some teeth extracted.
 As a dog mom, I get it.

-And as a veterinarian with a huge soft-spot for senior dogs, I know how vital dental care can be for their comfort and wellbeing.
+And as a veterinarian with a huge soft spot for senior dogs, I know how vital dental care can be for their comfort and wellbeing.
 That’s why I want to help you feel a bit more comfortable about what goes into a dental with extractions.

 What are the reasons for a senior dog tooth extraction?

 Let’s start by getting right to the heart of the matter—why your senior dog might need a tooth extraction in the first place.
 As you know, dogs need their teeth taken care of just like humans do.
-This involves brushing their teeth regularly, ensuring they have safe chew toys for dogs, and scheduling professional veterinary dental cleanings as needed.
+This involves brushing the teeth regularly, ensuring they have safe chew toys for dogs, and scheduling professional veterinary dental cleanings as needed.

 However, sometimes your dog’s teeth may become unhealthy or damaged despite your best efforts.
 This is especially the case if you have a small breed dog.
 They tend to be genetically prone to crowded teeth and poor dental health.
 Both of these problems increase the chances that a dog tooth extraction may be necessary at some point in a small dog’s life.